With the increase of online colleges in Utah, the state has become a destination for continuing education.

 Overview of Higher Education in Utah

-In Utah there are 30 degree-granting institutions, according to a 2018-2019 report by the National Center for Education Statistics (NCES).
-Of these, 8 are public, 11 are private non-profit and 11 are private for-profit.
+In Utah, there are 27 degree-granting institutions, according to the NCES.
+Of these, 8 are public, 7 are private non-profit and 11 are private for-profit.

 Editorial Listing ShortCode: